 July 4 – Independence Day (US)

 Independence Day is a day of celebration across the US.
-It is a perfect opportunity for HR to promote work-life balance and offer flexible scheduling to allow employees time to celebrate.
+It is a perfect opportunity for HR to promote work-life balance and offer flexible scheduling to allow people time to celebrate.

 July 14 – Non-Binary People’s Day